AdobeDocs/experience-manager-cloud-service.ko-KR/help/implementing/deploying/overview.md

 ---
-title: 클라우드 서비스로서의 AEM에 배포
+title: AEM as a Cloud Service에 배포
-description: '클라우드 서비스로서의 AEM에 배포 '
+description: 'AEM as a Cloud Service에 배포 '
 translation-type: tm+mt
 source-git-commit: 450d78be9472c854a13ba35965ac10f806aba3d9
 workflow-type: tm+mt